NOTICE OF PRIVACY PRACTICES (NPP)

 - The right to choose someone to act for the individual;

 If the individual gives someone medical power of attorney or if someone is the individual's legal guardian, that person can exercise the individual's rights and make choices about the individual's PHI.
 ICAN will use our best efforts to verify that person has authority to act for the individual before ICAN takes any action.

 Individuals have the right to a paper copy of this Notice of Privacy Practices.
-Individuals may ask ICAN to give the individual a copy of this Notice of Privacy Practices at anytime.
 Even if the individual has agreed to receive this Notice of Privacy Practices electronically, individuals are still entitled to a paper copy of this Notice of Privacy Practices.
-To obtain a paper copy of this Notice of Privacy Practices, contact the Department in which the individual’s care was provided.
+To obtain a paper copy of this Notice of Privacy Practices, contact the Department in which the individual's care was provided.

 If an individual believes their privacy rights have been violated, the individual may file a complaint with ANNA PAVLUSHINA, HIPAA Compliance Officer, 5150 VILLAGE PARK DR SE BELLEVUE, WA 98006 425.657.0620.
 All complaints must be made in writing.
 Individuals may also contact the Secretary of the Department of Health and Human Services or Director, Office of Civil Rights of the U.S. Department of Health and Human Services.
-Please contact ICAN Compliance Officer if an individual needs assistance locating current contact information.
 Individuals will not be penalized or retaliated against for filing a complaint.